David Suchet: Family and genealogy

-Isidor again changed his surname to Suchet after moving to Cape Town, South Africa.

 Suchet's great-great-great-grandfather, George Jezzard, was a master mariner.
 He was captain of the brig Hannah, which sank nine miles off the coast of Suffolk during a violent storm on 28 May 1860, in which more than 100 vessels sank and at least 40 people died.
 Jezzard and six others of his crew were saved by local rescuers just before their ship sank.

 Religious beliefs

-Raised without religion, in 1986 Suchet underwent a religious conversion after reading Romans 8 in his hotel room; soon afterwards, he was baptised into the Church of England.
-Suchet stated in an interview with Strand Magazine, "I'm a Christian by faith.
+Raised without religion, in 1986 Suchet underwent a religious conversion after having read Romans 8 in his hotel room.
+Soon afterwards, he was baptised into the Church of England.
+Suchet stated in an interview with Strand Magazine: "I'm a Christian by faith.
 I like to think it sees me through a great deal of my life.
 I very much believe in the principles of Christianity and the principles of most religions, actually—that one has to abandon oneself to a higher good."

 In 2012, Suchet made a documentary for the BBC on his personal hero, Saint Paul, to discover what he was like as a man by charting his evangelistic journey around the Mediterranean.
-Two years later, he would film another documentary, this time on the apostle Saint Peter.
+In 2014, he filmed a documentary about the apostle Saint Peter.

-On 22 November 2012, the British Bible Society announced the appointment of David Suchet and Dr Paula Gooder as new vice-presidents.
+In November 2012, the British Bible Society appointed David Suchet and Dr Paula Gooder as new vice-presidents.
 They joined the existing vice-presidents: John Sentamu (Archbishop of York), Vincent Nichols (Archbishop of Westminster), Barry Morgan (Archbishop of Wales), David F. Ford (Regius Professor of Divinity at Cambridge), Joel Edwards (International Director of Micah Challenge) and Lord Alton of Liverpool.
-Following the time when he bade farewell to his role as Hercule Poirot, Suchet fulfilled a 27-year ambition to make an audio recording of The Bible's New International Version, which was released on 24 April 2014.
+Following the time when he bade farewell to his role as Hercule Poirot, Suchet fulfilled a 27-year ambition to make an audio recording of The Bible's New International Version, which was released in April 2014.